timeXplain -- A Framework for Explaining the Predictions of Time Series Classifiers: Robustness of timeXplain

 \section{Robustness of timeXplain}

-Applying the above mappings without taking the application context into account may result in misleading interpretations.
-We highlight the most common pitfalls and how to avoid them when working with \TXP, in particular regarding the assumptions that the various mappings require.
+Employing the above mappings without considering the application context may result in misleading explanations.
+We highlight the most common pitfalls and how to avoid them, in particular regarding the assumptions.